-- For the 17 sites along the Peninsula, the AD was 8.86 feet, but the corresponding AD from Wells Coppersmith is 16.8 feet.
-Why such a big difference? - Recall we are examining only about 18 km of fault rupture in the Peninsula over a 500 km long total fault rupture in 1906.
+- For the 17 sites along the Peninsula, the AD was 8.86 feet, but the corresponding AD from Wells Coppersmith (1994) is 16.8 feet.
+Why such a big difference? - Recall that in this report, we are examining only about 18 km of fault rupture in the Peninsula over a 500 km long total fault rupture in 1906.
 The maximum PGD anywhere along the fault was measured at more than 20 feet.
-Donald Wells (personal communication, 2023) pointed out that much of the 1906 surface rupture was under the Pacific
+Donald Wells